ArthurSonzogni/chromiumos-platform2/dlcservice/docs/developer.md

 *   Choose one of the ebuilds as the main ebuild (e.g. `X-main-app`) and the other ones be secondary.
 Normally you want this ebuild be the root of the dependency tree to all secondary ebuilds in this DLC.
-(This is not a strict requirements, but makes it easier to follow.)
+(This is not a strict requirement, but makes it easier to follow.)
 *   Define a unique ID and assign it to `DLC_ID` in all ebuilds (main and secondaries) that are part of this DLC.
 (Don't use the default `DLC_ID`, which is basically the ebuild name.)